Sontly/Queensland_TUM_UQ/README.md

 # Repository Description

-This repository serves as a tool to get familiar with web based porgramming languages and show some of my expressions whilest studying abroad.
+This repository serves as a tool to get familiar with web based porgramming languages and show some of my pictures and expieriences whilest studying abroad.

+Link to the Homepage: [a link] (https://stevenklotz.github.io/steveninbrisbane/)

 ## Template Description